guikarai/LinuxONE-crypto-utils/index.md

 # Hands-on LAB : Exploiting Crypto Express & CPACF Hardware with LinuxONE

-As of March 2018, the IBM Z / LinuxONE has two categories of crypto hardware.
+As of March 2018, the LinuxONE has two categories of crypto hardware.
 - CPACF – Provides support for symmetric ciphers and secure hash algorithms (SHA) on every central processor.
 The potential encryption/decryption throughput scales with the number of CPs.
 - CEX6S – The Crypto Express feature traditionally could be configured in two ways: Either as cryptographic Coprocessor (CEXC) for secure key encrypted transactions, or as cryptographic Accelerator (CEXA) for Secure Sockets Layer (SSL) acceleration.
 A CEXA works in clear key mode.
 The Crypto Express 6S allows for a third mode as a Secure IBM CCA Coprocessor